APEX Spine and Neurosurgery

 Neurosurgery & Minimally Invasive Spine Surgery located in Roswell, Bethlehem, Columbus, and Suwanee, GA.

 That tingling sensation you feel in your hand or foot when it “falls asleep” occurs from a pinched nerve.
 Though you can easily shake off the feeling, not all pinched nerves resolve so easily and may be a source of chronic discomfort.
 If you’re experiencing numbness, burning, or tingling sensations, the team at Apex Spine and Neurosurgery can help.
-Call the office nearest you in either Roswell, Alpharetta, or Bethlehem, Georgia, or request an appointment online today.
+Call the office nearest you in either Alpharetta, Bethlehem, Columbus, and Suwanee, Georgia, or request an appointment online today.

 A pinched nerve occurs when ligaments, bones, or cartilage surrounding a nerve compress or irritate it.
 The compression affects nerve function and may cause symptoms such as pain, numbness, burning, or a tingling sensation.

 In addition to the physical symptoms, a pinched nerve may also affect motor function, causing muscle weakness.

 You can develop a pinched nerve anywhere in your body, including your hands, feet, or spine.

 There are many conditions that develop from a pinched nerve, including carpal tunnel syndrome, which affects the sensation and function of your hand.